-See you on October 17th at the 2019 Governor's Red Ribbon Campaign kickoff!
-Remember,
+See you on October 26th at the 2017 Governor's Red Ribbon Campaign kickoff!
+Remember, Your Future is Key, So Stay Drug Free.

-Send A Message: Stay Drug Free

 THE HISTORY OF RED RIBBON WEEK

 On the afternoon of February 7, 1985 in Guadalajara, Mexico, U.S. Drug Enforcement Administration (DEA) agent Enrique "Kiki" Camarena locked his badge and revolver in his desk drawer and left to meet his wife for lunch.
 He unsuspectingly crossed the street to his pickup truck.
 While unlocking the doors to his vehicle, he was grabbed by five men who shoved him into a beige Volkswagen.
 One month later, his body was discovered in a shallow grave.
 Agent Camarena and his informant, Alfredo Zavala Avelar, were savagely and grotesquely murdered.